 Strategies for Managing Employee Shortages

 Today’s workers want different things from their employers than they did 10 years ago.
 Benefits like flexibility, work-life balance, and stability have become some of the most sought-after qualities in a workplace.
 Employers need to deliver if they don’t want to find themselves shorthanded.
-Here are some solutions to labor shortages for manufacturers.
+Here are some strategies for managing employee shortages:

 1. Create a Healthy Work Environment